maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ### Interface features

+## Comments.

+* Commas in comments break the parsing into lines.
+Need much better libraries to remove strings from CASstrings.
+* Improve spacing of comments, e.g. \intertext{...}?

 ### CAS features

 * Equating coefficients as a step in reasoning by equivalence.
 E.g. \( a*x^2+b*x+c=r*x^2+s*x+t \leftrightarrow a=r and b=s and c=t\).
 See `poly_equate_coeffs` in assessment.mac